Head and neck cancer

 Symptoms of head and neck cancer

-If you notice any of these common symptoms, it's crucial to seek medical attention promptly:
+If you notice any of these common symptoms, it's important to seek medical attention promptly:

 • A sore in the mouth that doesn’t heal—often the primary symptom

-• Persistent sore throat or sensation of something lodged in the throat
+• A constant sore throat or feeling something stuck in the throat

-• White or red patches on the gums, tongue, tonsil, or mouth lining
+• White or red patches on the gums, tongue, tonsils or mouth lining

 • Chronic bad breath